Moinuddin9777/Moinuddin9777/README.md

 <h3 align="center">Trying to figure out stuff through lines of code</h3>

-- 👨‍💻 **ML Engineer who knows a bit of backend and a budding FLutter developer**
+- 👨‍💻 **ML Engineer who knows a bit of backend and a budding Flutter developer**

 - 🎓 **EC Undergrad, learning what excites me**